thebigsban/pytorch_experiments/README.md

 conda activate torchnb
 ```

+## Docker Setup
+For including custom CUDA kernels/functions in PyTorch.
+Use Docker here because developing C++ on Windows is hell.
+Uses the `cuda-pytorch` docker image.

 ## Rotary Positional Encoding
 Not sure about terminology, but the `rotate_half` implementation gives the correct results.
 Tried to implement one that was more in-line with the original Roformer paper, but that actually didn't end up working (the dot product after rotation depended on the index itself as well as the difference in indices).